Baker, John F. The Washingtons of Wessyngton: Stories of My Family’s Journey to Freedom. Atria Books, 2009.

 Morton-Young, Tommie.
 Black America Series: Nashville Tennessee.
 Charleston, SC: Arcadia Publishing, 2000.

 Rothman, Joshua.
 The Ledger and the Chain: How Domestic Slave Traders Shaped America.
 Basic Books, 2021.

 Smith, Michael Thomas.
 The 1864 Franklin-Nashville Campaign: The Finishing Stroke.
 Santa Barbara, California: Praeger, an imprint of ABC-CLIO, LLC, 2014.

 Weld, Theodore Dwight.
 American Slavery as it is: Selections from the Testimony of a Thousand Witnesses.
 Mineola, NY: Dover Thrift Editions, 2017.

 Born in Slavery: Slave Narratives from the Federal Writers' Project, 1936 to 1938 (includes a section on Tennessee).
 Library of Congress. https://www.loc.gov/collections/slave-narratives-from-the-federal-writers-project-1936-to-1938/about-this-collection/

 Chronicling America. http://chroniclingamerica.loc.gov/.
-This online archive includes many early Tennessee Newspapers including the Nashville Globe (an African American newspaper published between 1910 and 1930).
+This online archive includes many early Tennessee Newspapers including the Nashville Globe (a Black newspaper published between 1910 and 1930).